 For more Info on HSA's and HSA qualified health insurance plans:

-Wikipedia-HSA - Constant Up to date Detailed Info on HSA's
+Wikipedia -Health Savings Account - Up to date Detailed Info.

 HSA State Income Tax Guide - HSA Tax Guide Specific to States.